carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 {: .callout}

 ## Dealing with Missing Data
 So far: we have visualized a band of a Sentinel-2 scene, and calculated its statistics.
 However, there is one thing we also need to take into account: the missing value.
-As what we have seen in the `raster_ams_b9.rio.nodata` field: the missing value is 0.
-Therefore when we plot the band data,or calculate the statistics, the missing value was not distiguished from the other values.
+As we have seen in the `raster_ams_b9.rio.nodata` field: the missing value is 0.
+Therefore when we plot the band data, or calculate the statistics, the missing value was not distinguished from the other values.
 Therefore, they may cause some unexpected results.
 For example, in the percentile we just calculated, the 25% percentile is still 0.
 This may simply refecting we have a lot of missing data in the raster.

 An option to distinguish missing values from real data, is to use `nan` values to represent them.
 This can be done by specifying `masked=True` when loading the raster:
 ~~~